Common Milkweed

 What are good pairings for Common Milkweed?

-Pair this sun-loving native flower with friends who like the same full sun, drained environment.
+Pair this sun-loving native flower with friends who like the same full sun, well drained environment.
 Great pairings include:

 #image_title